mapbox/probematch/README.md

 var match = probematch(roads, {
   compareBearing: true, // should bearing be used to filter matches?
   maxProbeDistance: 0.01, // distance filter in kilometers for probe matching
-  maxBearingRange: 5 // maximum bearing difference, in degrees, allowed for match filtering });
+  maxBearingRange: 5 // maximum bearing difference, in degrees, allowed for match filtering,
+  bidirectionalBearing: false // allows matching probes to roads oriented in the opposite direction.
+  							  // good if you know your data contains many 2-way roads });

 var probe = /* a point feature representing a probe */;